aws-amplify/amplify-category-api/packages/amplify-graphql-api-construct/API.md

 import { CfnRole } from 'aws-cdk-lib/aws-iam';
 import { CfnTable } from 'aws-cdk-lib/aws-dynamodb';
 import { Construct } from 'constructs';
+import { DBType } from '@aws-amplify/graphql-transformer-core';
 import { Duration } from 'aws-cdk-lib';
 import { IBucket } from 'aws-cdk-lib/aws-s3';
 import { IFunction } from 'aws-cdk-lib/aws-lambda';
 import { IRole } from 'aws-cdk-lib/aws-iam';
 import { IUserPool } from 'aws-cdk-lib/aws-cognito';
+import { RDSConnectionSecrets } from '@aws-amplify/graphql-transformer-core';
 import { SchemaFile } from 'aws-cdk-lib/aws-appsync';
 import { TransformerPluginProvider } from '@aws-amplify/graphql-transformer-interfaces';